EzeBernardine/100daysofcode/100daysR2_7-8-19/SVG.js/README.md

 The stroke-miterlimit CSS propety is used together with the stroke-linejoin CSS property.
 If stroke-linejoin is set to miter, then the stroke-miterlimit can be used to limit how far between the point where the two lines meet, that the line join (corner) extends.

-Read ore here on [jenkov](http://tutorials.jenkov.com/svg/stroke.html#stroke-linecap)
+Read this one here on [jenkov](http://tutorials.jenkov.com/svg/stroke.html#stroke-linecap)

 ### **fill-rule**
   WILL GET BACK TO THIS